What is cutaneous larva migrans?

 Migratory swellings known as larva migrans profunda are described on DermNet's page about gnathostomiasis.

 Many types of hookworm can cause cutaneous larva migrans.
 Common causes are:

-- Ankylostoma braziliense: hookworm of wild and domestic dogs and cats found in central and southern US, Central and South America, and the Caribbean
+- Ancylostoma braziliense: hookworm of wild and domestic dogs and cats found in central and southern US, Central and South America, and the Caribbean

-- Ankylostoma caninum: dog hookworm found in Australia
+- Ancylostoma caninum: dog hookworm found in Australia

 - Uncinaria stenocephala: dog hookworm found in Europe